A Survey on Group Fairness in Federated Learning: Challenges, Taxonomy of Solutions and Directions for Future Research: Future Directions

 \section{Future Directions}

 As FL continues to evolve, addressing group fairness remains an important area of research.
+Table \ref{tab:works} presents a summary of the works discussed earlier in this paper.
 While significant progress has been made, numerous challenges and open questions persist.
 In this section, we highlight several possible future directions organized according to the new taxonomy of works on group fairness presented earlier in the paper, which includes the categories of: location, data partition, strategies, concerns, sensitive attributes, and datasets and applications.
 Figure \ref{fig:future-directions} illustrates this taxonomy, with key areas for future exploration highlighted in red and represented by diamond shapes.